dbaroncelli/D-KMP-sample/README.md

 - it implements the **MVI pattern** and the *unidirectional data flow*
 - it implements the **CQRS pattern**, by providing **Command** functions (via _Events_ and _Navigation_) and **Query** functions (via _StateProviders_)
 - it uses Kotlin's **StateFlow** to trigger UI layer recompositions
+- the navigation state is managed in the shared code, but exposed to the UI layer:
+  - on **SwiftUI** it seamlessly integrates with the new iOS 16 navigation pattern (_NavigationStack_ and/or _NavigationSplitView_)
+  - on **Compose** it's a very simple data class which works on any platform (unlike _Jetpack Navigation_, which only works on Android)

 ## Data sources used by this sample:
 - **webservices** (using [Ktor Http Client](https://ktor.io/docs/client.html))